backtrace-labs/backtrace-cocoa/README.md

 BacktraceClient.shared = [[BacktraceClient alloc] initWithConfiguration: configuration error: nil];
 ```

-### Events handling
+## Events handling <a name="documentation-events-handling"></a>
 `BacktraceClient` allows you to subscribe for events produced before and after sending each report.
+You have to only attach object which confirm to `BacktraceClientDelegate` protocol.
 - Swift
 ```swift
 // assign `self` or any other object as a `BacktraceClientDelegate`